comunica/website/pages/docs/1_query/advanced/context.md

 Via HTTP Basic Authentication one can include **username and password** credentials in HTTP requests.
 More information on this can be found in the [HTTP basic authentication guide](/docs/query/advanced/basic_auth/).

+## 13. SPARQL extension functions

+SPARQL allows non-standard, [custom extension functions](https://www.w3.org/TR/sparql11-query/#extensionFunctions) to be used within queries.
+In order to provide an implementation to these extension functions, Comunica allows developers to plug them in via the context.
+More information on this can be found in the [SPARQL extension functions guide](/docs/query/advanced/extension_functions/).